eoinsheehan/blog/draft/react.md

 Ok so now that we know how data transfers between components then I suppose we need to say why this is useful.

+Prop destructuring
+A very commoon pattern you will come across in React is prop destructuring. instead of the props keyword as the parameter of the component you can pass you can assign values to a destructured version of the ojbect

+const obj = { a: 1, b: 2}
+const {a,b} = obj
+a will now equal 1
+b will now equal 2.

+we can also use default values for these deconstructed parameters in the event of them not being provided.

+You can also make use of Button.defaultProps to set the values for this component.

+Question: What is a Class Component?

+Ok so the next thing will be looking into state so that is probably a good stopping point.